solenya-group/solenya/README.md

 | Serialization | Baked in | Separate serialization library w/ bridge code to components | Time travel debugging, hot module reloading, transactions, undo/redo all use the same single mechanism.
 | Async | Call any async function, then update component state synchronously | Require special support.
 In some functional reactive frameworks, each component functions as an independent application, necessitating repetitive and complex inter-component wiring simply to regain the synchronicity within each view tree and state tree that should have been implicit |

 Pickle is small: see and understand the source code for yourself.
-Its power comes from its simplicity, and its intended use with many other great libraries:
+Its power comes from its simplicity, and its integration as well as intended use with many other great libraries:

  * A virtual DOM based on Ultradom *(forked)*
  * typestyle *(dependency)*
  * typescript & reflect-metadata for reflection *(dependency)*
  * class-tranformer for serialization *(dependency)*
+ * class-validator is used by pickle validation *(dependency)*
+ * mjackson/history is used by the pickle router *(dependency)*
  * any animation API using vdom hooks *(as in samples)*
- * mjackson/history for managing HTML history *(as in samples)*
  * any css framework like bootstrap *(as in samples)*
  * webpack for hot reloading *(as in samples)*
  * lodash for great utility functions like debouncing *(as in samples)*
- * class-validator for validation *(as in samples)*

 # Installation